Fritz Elementary Attendance Policy

 Click here to access the Sapphire Community Web Portal for attendance information and e-forms.

-The Conestoga Valley School Board,in accordance with Pennsylvania School Code considers the following conditions to constitute reasonable cause for absence from school: illness, college visits (max of 3 days with prior approval), prior approved trips/vacations, religious observance/instruction, death in the family, required court attendance, & family emergency.*
+The Conestoga Valley School Board, in accordance with Pennsylvania School Code, considers the following conditions to constitute reasonable cause for absence from school: illness, college visits (maximum of three days with prior approval), prior approved trips/vacations, religious observance/instruction, death in the family, required court attendance, and family emergency.*

 *Building principals have the discretion to excuse up to 5 absences incurred because of family emergencies.
 Principals may ask for an explanation of the emergency.
 Excused absences due to family emergencies will be deducted from the 5 days of excused absences permitted under the vacations & trips provision of this policy.